James R. Ludlow School

-The James R. Ludlow School is a historic American K-8 elementary school in the Yorktown neighborhood of Philadelphia, Pennsylvania.
+The James R. Ludlow School is a historic American K-8 elementary school in the Ludlow neighborhood of Philadelphia, Pennsylvania.
 It is in the School District of Philadelphia.

 The building was added to the National Register of Historic Places in 1988.
+On January 22, 2025, Superintendent Tony Watlington, Sr., proposed a plan that would close Ludlow School and convey it to the City of Philadelphia as part of a plan to streamline the School District of Philadelphia's educational facilities.
+This plan was subsequently revised on April 20, 2026, to remove Ludlow from the list of school closures, although seventeen other schools remained on that list; this plan was then approved by the Board of Education on April 30 despite intense backlash.

 History and architectural features

 The school building is a Gothic Revival structure that was designed by architect Irwin T. Catharine (1883–1944) and built between 1926 and 1927.
 It is a heavily constructed, three-story brick building, nine bays wide with projecting end bays, and was created in the Late Gothic Revival-style.
 Like many similarly-designed Gothic Revival schools in Philadelphia, it features rib vault, heavily tiled corridors, and a stone entrance pavilion with a Tudor-arched opening.

 The school was named for the Honorable James Reilly Ludlow, or “Judge Ludlow” (1825-1886), president judge of the Court of Common Pleas, No. 3, in Philadelphia, Pennsylvania, and a graduate of the University of Pennsylvania.

-The building was added to the National Register of Historic Places in 1988.

 Ludlow School is located near the National Shrine of St. John Neumann, and near Philadelphia’s up-and-coming Fishtown neighborhood.
 St. John Neumann was a Bishop of Philadelphia who largely organized and expanded Philadelphia's diocesan school system.